 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-It's just a fish, I know.
-No misery moved.
-Still, it's sad to see, a mola-mola in agony ...
+It's only a fish, I know.
+No misplaced sentimentality.
+Nevertheless, it is sad to see a mola-mola in agony...

-The mola-mola, that's the big moonfish that I met at Nusa Penida, near Bali, in 2008.
-This summer, near Bangka Island, in Sulawesi, I saw one again ... in less pleasant circumstances.
+The mola-mola is this big sunfish that I had met in Nusa Penidanear Bali, in 2008.
+This summer, near the island of Bangka, in Sulawesi, I saw one again... in less pleasant circumstances.

 An unusual catch

 They are fishermen from the area who came to find us, between two dives.